 A module that isolates the customer data:

 Using customer data from another module:

-Because OutSystems uses standard database technologies (Microsoft SQL Server, Oracle, MySQL) to deploy its data schemas, on-premises installations can easily have external systems reading and writing into those databases, too.
+Because OutSystems uses standard database technologies (Microsoft SQL Server, Oracle) to deploy its data schemas, on-premises installations can easily have external systems reading and writing into those databases, too.
 This is a scenario of sharing and reusing platform generated artifacts by external applications.

 In memory data structure definition, there is also an artifact that can be shared across multiple applications to ensure consistency of auxiliary complex data types.

 The OutSystems code reuse difference is that OutSystems offers governance, reports to help users understand the network of dependencies between apps, and analysis of the impact of changes.

 Reusing code is great, but doing it in a controlled fashion is even better.

 OutSystems can manage roles that perform certain tasks in certain environments and with certain applications.
 With this construct it is possible to enable which users or teams have access to the shared components exposed by each application.